nbalepur/text-fact-transfer/README.md

 ```
 ## Functional Design

-The `data` folder contains the data needed to train the specificity-aware QA model, as well as the text fact transfer datasets
+The `data` folder contains the data needed to train the specificity-aware QA model, as well as the text fact transfer datasets.
+The t-rex dataset already has the corpora as part of the dataset, but the other corpora need to be collected.
+To collect the corpora for the expository text generation datasets (U.S. News and Medline), you can follow the instructions [here](https://github.com/nbalepur/expository-text-generation/).
+The code to obtain the corpora for the Google dataset can be found at `/data/scrape_web.py`

 The `model` folder contains the scripts necessary for training the components of ModQGA and running the model.
 The code should be run in the following order: